-Wei Zifu -- A Beautiful Slave Singer to Empress of China
+Wei Zifu of the Han Dynasty — From A Beautiful Slave Singer to Empress of Han

-Wei Zifu's Encounter and Love with Emperor Wudi of Han
+Wei Zifu's Encounter and Love with Emperor Wu of Han

-She was born into a poor family, and was selected to be a singer in a princess’ mansion when she was little.
+Wei Zifu was born into a poor family and was selected to be a singer in Princess Pingyang's mansion when she was little.

-She served the emperor that night and was taken to his palace along with her brother Wei Qing.
+Hence, this singer Wei Zifu served the emperor that night and later was taken to the royal palace, along with her brother Wei Qing.

-However, the emperor forgot her completely until one year later when she met him again.
-They spent more time together till she got pregnant.
+However, Han Wudi forgot her entirely until she met him again one year later.
+After that, they spent more time together, and soon she got pregnant.

 The current queen, who was the daughter of another very powerful princess, the cousin and childhood sweetheart of the emperor, got jealous and asked people to beat up Zifu’s brother Wei Qing.

-Soon, Zifu gave birth to a beautiful princess, also the first child of the emperor ever.
-She then was promoted and more cherished by her emperor husband.
+Soon, Wei Zifu gave birth to a beautiful princess, also the first child of Han Wudi.
+She was then promoted and more cherished by her emperor husband.

-Years later, Emperor Wudi abolished his first queen because of her arrogance, jealousy and had tried to hurt Zifu using witchcraft.
+Years later, the emperor abolished his first queen for her arrogance, jealousy, and having tried to hurt Zifu using witchcraft.

-During this time, her brother Wei Qing and nephew Huo Qubing became exceptional heroes in the history of China who protected the country and achieved unprecedented successes defeating the Huns in the battlefield; her clan Wei became the most powerful and honorable one at that time.
+Meanwhile, her brother Wei Qing and nephew Huo Qubing became exceptional heroes in the history of China who protected the country and achieved unprecedented success defeating the Xiongnu (or the Huns) on battlefields.

-When she was older, there were more young and pretty imperial concubines, but her emperor still respected her as his wife and honorable queen.
+When she was older, some younger and prettier imperial concubines came to the royal palace, but the emperor always respected Zifu as his wife and honorable queen.

-Zifu never gave those beautiful young women hard times, instead, she treated them quite well.
+As a powerful empress, Wei Zifu never gave those beautiful young women hard times; instead, she treated them quite well.

 Political Attacks Toward Wei Zifu and the Crown Prince